 What steps can I take to help my child?

 The first step is to seek professional advice.
-If a teacher or caregiver is pointing out behavioral or learning issues they are see, consider seeking an assessment.
-Talk to your child’s provider or call or text TrueCare to book an assessment in Oceanside or TrueCare San Marcos at (760) 736-6767.
+If a teacher or caregiver is pointing out behavioral or learning issues or you are concerned, talk to your child’s provider.
+New patients can call or text TrueCare to schedule a pediatric appointment at (760) 736-6767.

 TrueCare provides a number of health services for children, adults, and the elderly, including wellness checks.
 Our providers are committed to quality comprehensive care with heart.
 Contact your local TrueCare health center today to set up your appointment to improve your heart health.